 We’ll help you understand the factors you should consider before you pick up the phone.
 Everyone’s conversation will be different and could greatly depend on the temperament of who you speak with, but we’ve found these strategies to be generally helpful.

-How long your bill has been delinquent and, separately, how close it is to the end of the month are both factors you’ll want to consider before calling to negotiate a debt settlement.
+The amount of time your bill has been delinquent and how soon your bill is due are both factors you’ll want to consider before calling to negotiate a debt settlement.
 If you missed a payment just days ago, it’s way too early to consider debt settlement.
 If three months, or, even better, more than six months, have lapsed since your bill’s due date, you can build a much better case for your debt settlement candidacy.

 The day of the month can also influence a debt collector or creditor’s settlement offer.
 Oftentimes, who you’re negotiating with has a quota to meet each month.
 They may be more willing to make a deal on your terms near the end of the month, when they’re feeling the pressure to close more deals to meet their goal.